ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 The 5-tuple consists of:

+{:req5: style="empty"}

+{: req5}
-    SADDR: IP address of the sender
+- SADDR: IP address of the sender
-    SPORT: Port for the sender
+- SPORT: Port for the sender
-    DADDR: IP address of the destination
+- DADDR: IP address of the destination
-    DPORT: Port for the destination
+- DPORT: Port for the destination
-    PROTC: Upper-layer protocol (TCP, UDP, ICMP, etc.)
+- PROTC: Upper-layer protocol (TCP, UDP, ICMP, etc.)

 Unlike PDM fields, Global Pointer (GLOBALPTR) field in PDMv2 is defined for the SADDR type.
 Following are the SADDR address types
 considered:

-{:req4: counter="bar" style="format %c:"}
+{:req6: style="format %c)"}

-{: req4}
+{: req6}
 - Link-Local
 - Global Unicast